CaptainCodeman/rdx/docs/background.md

 The same names are repeated over and over and over and this is the code to handle _one_ single action in _one_ state branch.
 Not only that, but the code is often spread out over several files.
 Even with nice IDEs and refactoring tools, it's complex to work with.
 If you want to add another action, you are likely going to be touching multiple files.

 I believe this is why beginners struggle with Redux.
 It creates too many moving parts that are in too many different places.
-It's not like normal coding where you're maybe working on "class" that is self-contained and you just need to keep in your head what it is doing.
+It's not like normal coding where you're maybe working on a "class" that is self-contained and you just need to keep in your head what it is doing.
 In the article linked above, Dan Abramov claims these are needed:

 > Redux offers a tradeoff.
 It asks you to:
 > * Describe application state as plain objects and arrays.